SmplySlly/SmplySlly/README.md

 - 🔭 I’m currently working on obtaining and playing ALL Resident Evil games...
 - 🌱 I’m currently learning how to play bass
 - 🤔 I’m looking for help with living
 - 💬 Ask me about Resident Evil !!!
-OH MY GOD I LOVE THESE GAMES SO MUCH ASHDISAJKKJLJ
+OH MY GOD I LOVE THESE GAMES SO MUCH ASHDISAJKKJ
 - ⚡ Fun fact: I've replayed D:BH 6 times